Love a faux weathered finish? Follow along as I share this coastal style Chalk Paint makeover and the simple way I created it’s faux weathered finish.

 I did this to the top and bottom.

 Once that first coat was dry I got out my chip brush and “dry brushed” the paint (same color) from one end to the other across the entire top (and bottom) spaces to fill in somewhat.

 You want a bit of the black to show through so you aren’t trying to cover it completely.

 Be sure to let each coat dry well in between so you don’t smear it together.
-Which honestly is not a terrible thing with this technique except you don’t want to loose all the black underneath.
+Honestly is not a terrible thing with this technique except you don’t want to lose all the black underneath.

 I literally did the Coco dry brushing probably a total of 5-6 times until I had covered it enough.

 When it’s still wet, it looks as though you’ve ruined it and it’s way too much.